Text by Emma Dicks

 This skillset cannot be taught without experiential learning.
 To develop these skills, learners need to constantly practice these skills through project-based learning and meaningful reflection.
 We need educational environments that provide learners with a platform where they can experiment in a safe space, have their voices heard, develop their thinking and explore different perspectives.

-To address industry’s urgent need for skills we need to teach technology skills alongside creative problem solving, collaboration and communication skills.
-Learners should be given the space to user-centred design to identify problems and design meaningful solutions.
+To address industry’s urgent need for skills we need to teach technology skills alongside creative problem-solving, collaboration and communication skills.
+Learners should be given the space to make use of user-centred design to identify problems and design meaningful solutions.
 Learners should apply coding skills to implement working solutions.
 Project-based learning is imperative so that learners experience how to work in a collaborative work environment, using appropriate technology to aid collaboration and communication.

 Ultimately, I believe we need to see this kind of learning environment at scale in order to adequately address our country’s skills shortage and ensure that South Africa has a workforce with skills that can drive innovation and economic growth in our country.